Kmaina32/Ubuntu-Academy-/README.md

 - **Admin Help Center:** An AI assistant specifically trained on the platform's features to help the administrator.
 - **Event Scheduling:** An admin-only calendar to create and manage events for students.

+## Autonomous Operation

+The platform features an autonomous AI agent that can manage content creation without human input.
+A secure API endpoint (`/api/cron/content-strategy`) triggers an AI flow that:
+1. Brainstorms 10 new, relevant course ideas.
+2. Generates the full content for all 10 courses.
+3. Creates a new certificate program from a subset of the new courses.
+4. Creates a new marketing bundle from another subset.
+This process can be automated by setting up a cron job to call the API endpoint on a schedule (e.g., daily).

 ## Tech Stack

 - **Framework:** [Next.js](https://nextjs.org/) (with App Router)